What Does Therapy Cost? (With Tips to Help You Pay Less)

 You can use the online search tool on the U.S. Department of Health and Human Services website to find out if you have a FQHC near you.

-In some areas, costs for therapy may not vary that much between these different care settings, but it’s always worth looking into a wide range of local therapy providers to see if there’s a low-cost option available to you.
+In some areas, costs for therapy may not vary that much between these different care settings, but it’s always worth looking into a wide range of providers to see if there’s a low-cost option available to you.
 You can also call therapists you’re researching to find out if they offer sliding-scale fees or other cost-saving methods.
-You can often negotiate rates with a therapist.
+You can even negotiate rates with a therapist.

 Check If You Can Save Online

-BetterHelp (a sponsor of OpenCounseling) currently charges $320 a month to see a therapist online through their platform.
-They also offer financial aid between 10% and 40% for those who qualify.
-The weekly charge includes live phone or video sessions as well as messaging services.
-If you’re getting a weekly live session, this may mean that at $80 per session, BetterHelp is more affordable than other out-of-pocket options where you live.
+BetterHelp (a sponsor of OpenCounseling) currently charges $360 a month to see a therapist online through their platform.
+They also offer financial aid up to 40 percent off the standard rate for those who qualify.
+If you’re getting a weekly live session, this may make BetterHelp more affordable than other out-of-pocket options where you live.

 In addition to participating in BetterHelp or other online platforms, some therapists offer online video sessions independently.
 In many cases, they offer sliding-scale rates for both online and offline sessions.
 This means you may be able to find a therapist who’s licensed to practice in your state whose sliding-scale rates for online sessions are lower than in-person rates for therapists within driving distance of where you live.